Want to know how to create a minimum viable product for your enterprise company?

 4. Proactively manage application security risks

-As an enterprise, you have built your reputation over the years, possibly decades, by serving your customers.
+As an enterprise, you have worked hard to build your reputation over the years, possibly decades, by serving your customers well.
 If your MVP product has a critical security risk, it will not only damage the prospects of that product, but it will damage your overall reputation.

 - Broken authentication;